• Skip to primary navigation

 For Assembly:

-• Once cookies are completely cool, sandwich with the cranberry buttercream.
+• Once cookies are completely cool, spread or pipe (see note) the buttercream on half the cookies and sandwich with the other half.
 Serve with candied sage, if desired.

 Enjoy!